Why id Attribute Value must be Unique in HTML?

 4. Avoid Using ids for Styling Only

-Instead of styling elements with ids, prefer class selectors:
+Instead of styling HTML elements with IDs, prefer class selectors.
+This is a common HTML coding mistake to avoid.

 Bad Practice